 2. Secure your home

 Adding security features to your house can not only keep your family and investment safe.
-It is also a good way to lower down the amount of your insurance.
+It is also a good way to lower the amount of your insurance.
 So consider adding an alarm and security code on your doors.
 Remember, the safer the house, the less chance for you to get robbed and experience a crime.
 To know more about security options, you might want to know this.
-Home Security and Things to do Before You Leave your Home
+Home Security and Things to Do Before You Leave Your Home

 3. Keep a well-maintained home